 If you need your water shut off, you must notify the town.
 You cannot turn off water yourself.

-If shut-off is due to non-payment of the bill, a $30 'Turn-On Fee' is required.
-You will still be billed for the quarterly minimum water and sewer charge and the "Bay Fee" while your water is shut-off.
+If shut-off is due to non-payment of the bill, a five-day notice must be given BEFORE CUT-OFF.
+A $30 MINIMUM or ACTUAL COST 'Restoration Fee' is required.
+There is also a 10% late fee charge.
+You will still be billed for the quarterly minimum water and sewer charge and the "Bay Fee", while your water is shut-off.

 - Water leaks and/or clogged sewer lines - Contact Amy at (410) 775-0687

 - Annual Water Quality Reports - Click on the year to view the report (all files are pdf or html)

 - Union Bridge Sewage Treatment Plant, 115 W. Locust Street, Union Bridge, Maryland 21791

 Town Councilwoman Lou Ellen Cutsail is in-charge of Police and Sanitation services.

 Hours: Monday - Saturday 9:00 a.m. to 6:00 p.m.

 There are $5.00 & $25.00 fines for parking violations.
 If not paid in 30 days, the fine will be an amount equal to the sum of the original fine plus $10.00.
 Delinquent fines are sent to the MVA for flagging and the fine will have to be paid before tags are issued or renewed.

 Collection day trash and recyclables is every Wednesday